Best Practices in Securing Your Data

 As an initial step, it’s possible to delete logs containing any secure information by clicking the Remove log button on the build log page of Travis CI.

-If you discover a leak in one of your build logs it’s essential that you revoke the leaked token or environment variable, and update any build scripts or commands that caused the leak.
+If you discover a leak in one of your build logs, it’s essential that you revoke the leaked token or environment variable and update any build scripts or commands that caused the leak.

-Alternative methods of deleting logs #
+Alternative log-deleting methods #

 Instead of deleting build logs manually, you can do so using the Travis CI CLI or the API.